Creating workflows

 • Name: A meaningful name for the workflow.
 This name appears on the administration page and in any NQL queries you run in the Nexthink web interface.

-• NQL ID: An identifier for the workflow used when referencing the workflow in NQL queries.
+• NQL ID: A unique identifier for the workflow used when referencing the workflow in NQL queries.
 You can initially modify the suggested NQL ID, but once you save the workflow, you cannot change the NQL ID.

 • Description: A short description of the purpose and behavior of the workflow.